MeG0302/GenSyn-VPS-/README.md

-I HAVE MADE A SCRIPT IN ORDER TO FIX THIS PROBLEM
+I HAVE MADE A UPDATED SCRIPT IN ORDER TO FIX THIS PROBLEM

 FIRST OF ALL STOP THE NODE BY PRESSING = CTRL+C